weichslgartner/weichslgartner.github.io/dashboard.md

 It is also very good for visualizing streaming data on the fly, e.g., for monitoring systems etc.
 It will stay my tool of choice for these kind of tasks.
 For other interactive plotting I also like the wonderful [Altair](https://altair-viz.github.io/) package.
-You can find the complete source code of the dashboard, notebooks, and config files at my [Github](https://github.com/weichslgartner/covid_dashboard/).
+You can find the complete source code of the dashboard, notebooks, and config files at my [Github](https://github.com/weichslgartner/covid_dashboard/) and the deployed version at [Heroku](https://covid-19-bokeh-dashboard.herokuapp.com/dashboard).